An Overview of Epivir (3TC, Lamivudine)

 Lamivudine is a prescription medicine approved by the U.S. Food and Drug Administration (FDA) for the treatment of HIV infection in adults and children 3 months of age and older.
 Lamivudine is always used in combination with other HIV medicines.

-Lamivudine belongs to a class (group) of HIV drugs called nucleoside reverse transcriptase inhibitors (NRTIs).
-NRTIs block an HIV enzyme called reverse transcriptase.
-(An enzyme is a protein that starts or increases the speed of a chemical reaction.)
+Lamivudine belongs to a class of HIV medicines called nucleoside reverse transcriptase inhibitors (NRTIs).
+NRTIs block an HIV enzyme, a type of protein, called reverse transcriptase.
 By blocking reverse transcriptase, NRTIs prevent HIV from multiplying and can reduce the amount of HIV in the body.

 What Should I Tell My Health Care Provider Before Taking Lamivudine?